 How often are the guides updated?

-I update them weekly to include the latest reader-submitted additions and edits.
+I update them monthly to include the latest reader-submitted additions and edits.